The Complete List Of…

-Alex Honnold’s Climbing Shoes.
+Alex Honnold’s Climbing Shoes

 There’s no arguing that Alex Honnold is one of the most famous people to ever slip on a pair of climbing shoes.
 His fearless solo ascents have given him an impressive climbing resume, endless sponsorship opportunities, and the Oscar-winning documentary Free Solo.

-While he might not be climbing the mind-blowing grades of Adam Ondra, or sticking gravity-defying dynos like Chris Sharma, there’s no denying that Alex Honnold has helped catapulted rock climbing into the global spotlight.
+While he might not be climbing the mind-blowing grades of Adam Ondra, or sticking gravity-defying dynos like Chris Sharma, there’s no denying that Alex Honnold has helped catapult rock climbing into the global spotlight.

 Alex is sponsored by La Sportiva, so it’s hardly surprising every shoe he has worn for the last 15 years has been made by this Italian company.
 Like every serious climber, Alex Honnold’s climbing shoe choice depends on what he is climbing.
 The style of climbing, size, and rock type all influence which shoe Honnold ultimately uses.